Politikin Zabavnik: Modern age (1968–present)

 The first day of 1968 was a historical date for the magazine.
 Nikola Lekić, chief editor in that time, changed its form from newspaper to magazine format (25×33 cm), and it was now published in color.
 Another significant addition was a comic in the middle of the magazine.
 Before that, Politikin Zabavnik published only comic strips.
 The magazine now contained a complete episode of a comic separated into 2-3 parts.

-Starting from 1971, Politikin Zabavnik was also printed in the Latin alphabet and Slovenian, and at its peak it reached a number of 330,000 copies per issue (1975).
+Starting from 1971, Politikin Zabavnik was also printed in the Latin alphabet (in ijekavian dialect) and Slovenian, and at its peak it reached a number of 330,000 copies per issue (1975).
 Printing of Slovenian Language edition stopped in 1989 after 843 numbers when sold circulation fell to 8000 copies, soon after that Latin alphabet version also stopped.

 In January 1988, Zabavnik changed the format again, becoming a little smaller (21×30 cm).
 Although it has been slightly redesigned several times since, it is still published in that format.

 In 2019 the Slovenian-language version was resurrected by the new publisher.